DHI/modelskill/docs/organization.rst

 Core concepts
 *************

-FMskill is an object-oriented package built around a few basic concepts:
+ModelSkill is an object-oriented package built around a few basic concepts:

 * ModelResult: defined by a MIKE FM output (.dfsu or .dfs0 file), observations can be added to a ModelResult
 * Observation: e.g. point or track observation